sdelappe/TacoParser/README.md

-# Taco Parser Kata
+# Taco Parser

-An exercise in geolocation, csv parsing, and logging
+An exercise in geolocation and csv parsing

 ## Kata Overview